-Unlike commercial insurance, traditional Medicare’s “one size fits all” approach offers a very wide choice of doctors and hospitals at a predictable cost, for which you can budget.
-With commercial insurance, be it through a Medicare Advantage plan, a state health care exchange, or your employer, network doctors and hospitals are limited and may not fit your needs.
-Moreover, you can’t trust your health plan’s provider directory.
+Traditional Medicare’s “one size fits all” approach offers a wide choice of doctors and hospitals at a predictable cost, for which you can budget.
+With commercial insurance, be it through a Medicare Advantage plan, a state health care exchange, or your employer, your choice of doctors and hospitals can be quite limited; and you may not be able to see the doctors you want to see.
+Beyond that, you can’t trust your health plan’s provider directory to reflect accurately the doctors you can use or the locations at which you can get care.

-If you’re looking to see certain doctors, a plan’s provider directory may list them as part of their network, but the doctors may not be in the plan.
-And, if the doctors are in the plan, they may not be taking new patients from that plan.
-Or, the doctors may only be seeing patients from your plan at a location that is inconvenient for you, even if the doctors have other offices in your neighborhood.
-Here are two tips to help you choose a health plan.
+If you’re looking to see certain doctors, a plan’s provider directory may list them as part of their network, but the doctors may not be in your health plan.
+And, if the doctors are in your health plan, they may not be taking new patients from your health plan.
+Or, the doctors may only be seeing patients from your health plan at a location that is inconvenient for you, which is different from the location listed in the directory.
+(Here are two tips to help you choose a health plan.)

 Since you can’t trust the provider directory, how can you help ensure you see in-network doctors?